AJWyman1/Colorado_Hospital_access/README.md

-# Colorado Social Determinants of Health in the COVID Era
+# Colorado Determinants of Health in the COVID-19 Era

-COVID-19 has shown us that

 * What are some patterns of counties with and without hospitals?

+* Does hospital access play a role in life expectancy?

+* What are the make-ups of counties with limited access to hospitals?

-* What are factors that lead to lower life expectancy?
+* What are factors that lead to lower/longer life expectancy?

 ---